Satin vs Silk, What's the Difference?

-Because the front-facing weave of a satin textile looks so similar to the sheen of silk — and often feels just as supple — it can be easy to confuse the two at a glance.
+So is it silk or satin?
+Because the front-facing weave of a satin textile looks so similar to the sheen of silk - and often feels just as supple - it can be easy to confuse silk and satin at a glance.
 Textile manufacturers and clothing retailers may take advantage of this easy confusion and use inaccurate and unnecessary comparisons to funnel shoppers towards items they can charge more for even if they aren’t worth it.
-If someone tries to sell you satin as superior to silk, they don’t think you know the difference — or they don’t know it, in the first place.
+If someone tries to sell you satin as superior to silk, they don’t think you know the difference between silk and satin - or they don’t know it, in the first place.
 Either way, you may want to spend your money with a more reputable establishment.

 Another reason we see silk and satin thrown in the ring together comes down to technical and historical points about what can and cannot be defined as satin when woven with a satin finish.
 Purists will say that only satin made with silk can be termed satin.
 This is why you may see clothes labelled as having a “satin finish”; in all likelihood, the material is not 100% silk.

 But, it’s more and more common to see satin on a label whether or not the material has any silk in it.
 It’s safe to assume that clothing retailers want you to know when they’re using real silk with their satin-finish garments, so any label that leaves it a mystery may be trying to hide the way in which they cut some corners on the back-end.